wallarm/product-documentation/docs/2.16/user-guides/triggers/trigger-examples.md

 # Trigger examples

-## Blacklist IP if 4 or more attack vectors were detected in 3 hours (default trigger)
+## Blacklist IP if 4 or more attack vectors were detected in 1 hour (default trigger)

 The trigger **Block IPs with high count of attack vectors** is created for all clients by default.
 If 4 or more different attack vectors were sent to the protected resource from one IP address, this IP address will be blacklisted for 1 hour.